JvanKatwijk/qt-dab/README.md

 a simple whip antenna next to the *Lazy Chair*.

-With *scan to data* scanning starts and continues until a channel is detected that carries DAB data,
+With *scan to data* scanning starts and continues until a channel is detected that carries DAB data (or scanning is stopped by touching the *stop* button).
 With *scan continuously* a single line is shown for each ensemble enountered, and - as the name suggests - scanning goes on until stopped ny the user.

-To allow skipping over given channels when scanning, Qt-DAB supports the notion of a *skiptable*, in which channels to be skipped can be marked.
+To allow skipping over given channels when scanning, Qt-DAB supports the notion of a *scantable*, in which channels can be marked for skipping.
-Next to a default skiptable, skiptables can be created as separate files and read-in when required.
+Next to a default scantable, scantables can be created as separate files and read-in when required.

-The *show* button controls the visibility of the *skiptable*, skiptables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).
+The *show* button controls the visibility of the *scantable*, scantables can be loaded and stored in either the ".ini" file (use the "...default" buttons, or can be kept as xml file on a user defined place (the other load/store buttons).

-The small table at the bottom of the widget is just for convenience, on scanning it displays the channel name, the ensemble name encountered and the number of services detected in the ensemble.
+The table at the bottom of the widget is just for convenience, on scanning it displays the channel name being scanned currently, the ensemble name encountered and the number of services detected in the ensemble.
+Only for *scan single* the transmitters that were identified are shown as well.

 Displaying TII data
 =======================================================================